AI-I224/death-in-america/README.md

-# Death in America: Predicting the cause of death in the US
+# Death in America: Investigating death in the US

 ## Overview